 Does Virginia have any sports teams?

-No major professional team calls Virginia home.
+No major professional sports franchise calls Virginia home.
 However, the Washington Football Team and Washington Capitals have practice facilities or a team headquarters in Virginia.

 Virginia has the unfortunate distinction of being the most populous US state that doesn’t have any major professional teams of its own.
 That said, many Virginians back teams from neighboring jurisdictions, including: